American Academy Character

 And of course, because good character choices don't just happen at school, we encourage all American Academy parents to teach, discuss, and model the American Academy Character traits at home, along with any other values and character traits important to your family.

-Download your own copy of our American Academy Character posters:
+Download and print a copy of our American Academy Character posters:

 American Academy Manners